-Let’s look at the description of self-deception.
 Self-deception is a state of being where you don’t consider yourself as suffering from any type of a nervous condition, and you probably don’t feel like you need the services of a physician.
-Yet, you know in your heart that you’re far from being perfectly happy with your current mental temperament and outlook that’s going on in your life.
+Yet, you may know in your heart that you’re far from being perfectly happy.
+You may crave improvement in your current mental temperament and outlook.

-Perhaps you get upset easily or you’re inclined to feel depressed.
+Do you get upset easily?
+Or do you often feel depressed?
 Maybe you worry about things that seem huge to you or you’re oversensitive to things that people say to you.
 Sometimes you might not even know that you’re deceiving yourself.
 You know that your temperament is not what it used to be, but you don’t feel as if you’re thriving in a total state of happiness.

-Volumes of data have been written on what is known as the unconscious mind.
-This works hand-in-hand with whether you consider that you are acting normally or you’re defending yourself and creating a self-deception.
-Many of our thoughts, motives, and ideas occur outside of what is known as our normal consciousness.
-Any of those things can result in emotions and actions that appear on the surface, but we don’t deal with them because we totally don’t understand them.
+Volumes of data exist on the topic of the unconscious mind.
+Many of our thoughts, motives, and ideas occur outside of our normal consciousness.
+Emotions and actions appear on the surface, but we don’t deal with them because we totally don’t understand them.
 Thus, self-deception reigns stronger than we’re usually aware of.
 This unconscious part of our mind acts like a storehouse for our emotions, memories, and ideas, or anything that occurred in the past.

-When you reach a new level of understanding about yourself, and the next time that you’re confronted by a situation that would normally have you running away in anger or depression, stand still for a moment and know that only you are responsible for what you do and say.
+When you reach a new level of understanding about yourself, it can be easier to cope.
+Confronted by a situation that would have you running away in anger or depression, you can learn to stand still for a moment.
+To know that only you are responsible for what you do and say.
 If anyone in your life takes issue with those things, you know you have done nothing wrong.
 Then, it’s best not to compromise just to placate that other person.